Senior menu for Pahrump, Amargosa Valley and Beatty

 Pahrump Senior Center

-Tuesday — Swiss steak, baked potato with cheese/fat free sour cream/chives, whole wheat bread, peach cobbler, apple, soup;

-Wednesday – Sloppy joe with bun, baked beans, baby carrots, fruit cocktail, soup;
+Thursday — Beef patty on whole wheat bun, tomato/lettuce/onion, baked beans, fruit cup, soup;

-Thursday — Open-faced roast beef sandwich, mashed potatoes and gravy, green beans, apple crisp, soup;

-Friday – Shrimp scampi, angel hair pasta, Brussel sprouts, salad with Italian dressing, pudding, fruit, New Year’s toast at 11:15.

 ACTIVITIES